qase-tms/reporters/src/js/playwright.md

 * **Report**: generates a JSON report locally in the specified directory.

-Click the button below to look at all the available configuration options.
+In the next section, we'll look at all the available configuration options.